Nursing Home Physical Abuse

 Do not hesitate to report the abuse to the Illinois Department of Public Health and contact the local police and adult protective services.
 Removing the resident from the home as soon as possible may be warranted.

-Then contact our nursing home abuse attorneys, who have successfully represented victims of nursing home abuse for over 30 years and can help you seek justice for your loved one.
+Then contact our nursing home abuse attorneys in Chicago, who have successfully represented victims of nursing home abuse for over 30 years and can help you seek justice for your loved one.
 Holding abusive staff and negligent nursing homes accountable sends a strong message that these actions will not be tolerated and helps prevent further abuse.

 What constitutes physical abuse?